fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The Fleek Network is a proof-of-stake protocol, that takes advantage of Ethereum for staking, payments, governance and other economic features.

-This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless decentralized, and long-term sustainable environment.
+This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless decentralized and long-term sustainable environment.

 It's important to keep track of these components to ensure that the system is running fairly.
 The protocol holds the state for the following:
 - Token Balances